 The drainage of the pavement is catered for by existing surface water gullies collecting from downspouts located on both front corners of the property.
 The general level of the site is flat, with no more than 50mm of fall from the paving level at the front of the house to the threshold with the public footpath.

 Much reference is made in these pages to the use of a taut string line as an aid to line and level.
 The string line is fastened onto steel marker pins using two standard 'knots'.
-In the photos, a length of thick, red washing line has been used to make the line more visible, but in practice, a nylon or fine cotton string about 2-3mm in diameter, is used.
+In the photos, a length of thick white cable has been used to make the line more visible, but in practice, a nylon or fine cotton string about 2-3mm in diameter, is used.

 These half hitches are used on subsequent pins until the work in hand is completely set out.
 As has been mentioned, curves and arcs may need pins to carry the line at relatively short intervals; with straight sections the pins should be positioned no more than 10m apart, provided that the string line can be sufficiently tensioned to prevent any sag.
 If a line is sagging, it gives a wrong guide for level, and so it may be necessary to use pins at, say, 5m intervals.